clearpath-docs/ROS-Sphinx-Tutorials/doc/Drive a Warthog.rst

 	angular:
 		x: 0.0
 		y: 0.0
-		z: 0.0"
+		z: 0.0" -r 10

 In the above command, we publish to the cmd_vel topic, of topic type **geometry_msgs/Twist**.
-The data we publish tells the simulated Grizzly to go forwards at 0.5m/s, without any rotation.
+The data we publish tells the simulated Warthog to go forwards at 0.5m/s, without any rotation.
-You should see your Grizzly move forwards.
+You should see your Warthog move forwards.
 In the gazebo window, you might also notice simulated wheel slip, and skidding.